StasVino/Snooker-game-tracking/README.md

 # Snooker-game-tracking
 **About**

-The goal of this project is to display a pleasent and simple graphic of a table and balls in a snooker game, while the game is tracked and played in real time.
+The goal of this project is to display a pleasent and simple graphic of a pool table and balls in a snooker game, alongside the game as it is being played in real-time

+**The Methods**

+We use several image proccesing and analzing techniques *